 Meaning in Poems

-Many readers believe that poetry is difficult to understand; others believe poetry is not a matter of meaning but individual preference for what a poem means.
-Over and over again ad nauseam our ears are accosted with the old lie, "A poem can mean anything you want it to mean."
+Beginning readers of poems often believe that poetry is difficult to understand; others believe poetry is not a matter of meaning but individual preference for what a poem means.
+Over and over again ad nauseam, naïve readers have accosted the air with the old lie, "A poem can mean anything you want it to mean."

 Can football be played anyway you want to play it?
 How about I want to play it with a basket ball, or instead of end zones, I'd like to run bases.
 How would that scenario satisfy football fans and players?
 While all art does allow room for a certain level of individual interpretation just as football allows room for different styles and talents of the players, if basic, common meanings and understandings are not observed, then there is no art, nor is there a sport of any kind.
 If a poem can mean anything you want it to mean, then all we need is one poem.
 That same poem can also mean something different to me every time I read it.